PranavAngrish/MERN-User-Management-System/README.md

 - Root user and Admins able to create new users.
 - Root user and Admins can change user's name, email, password, and roles.
 - Provides a feature for searching user names to find out users details.
-- Provide a permission feature that restricts user access as soon as possible if needed.
+- Provide a permission feature that restricts user access as soon as possible if needed (Deactivate Account).
 - Provide a way to remove user access (Delete Account).

 ---